Specific aims of the program are to:

 • Vaccinated for:

-3. Heifers will be tested for Bovine Viral Leukosis (BLV) and Persistently-Infected Bovine Viral Diarrhea (PI-BVD) on arrival.
+3. Heifers will be tested on arrival for Bovine Viral Leukosis (BLV), Persistently-Infected Bovine Viral Diarrhea (PI-BVD), and Anaplasmosis.
 Any heifer found to be positive will be removed from the program.

 Heifers will be maintained on standing forage, hay or haylage and supplement designed for optimum growth.
 A grazing plan that includes cool season perennials and annuals and warm season perennials will compose a majority of the nutritional program.
 Heifers will be fed to weigh approximately 65% of their projected mature weight at the beginning breeding.